-You are likely going to come across some incredibly gross substances while cleaning the hoarder’s house, so you might want to get some dependable gloves.
+You are likely going to come across some incredibly disgusting substances while cleaning the hoarder’s house.
+For this reason, you might want to get some dependable gloves.

 - Access to a pickup truck (or spacious SUV if you don’t mind the smell)

 You’re going to have to get the junk off of the property somehow.
 Contact a friend or maybe even consider renting a truck to get the space cleared in as little trips as possible.

 - A dumping location